 The complex global challenges we face today require high-quality, multinational and interdisciplinary scientific collaboration.
 Global health is determined by inseparable biological, cultural, political, economic, environmental, and behavioral determinants of health.
-Accordingly, interdisciplinary global health research and cross-sectoral collaboration is needed to understand the specific components and interplay of these factors.
+Accordingly, interdisciplinary global health research and cross-sector collaboration is needed to understand the specific components and interplay of these factors.

 Global health research is being carried out with increasing frequency at universities and research institutions across Germany.
 The German Alliance for Global Health Research (GLOHRA) offers a platform for researchers to step beyond the confines of their institution or specialty to connect with one another in their attempt to solve global health challenges.
 Acting as a bridge to link and support our members, we hope that these connections will not only lead to more awareness about global health activities and research, but also strengthen Germany’s contribution to this field, for researchers both today and tomorrow.

 Global health is an emerging discipline which addresses health issues in a transnational and global perspective and focuses particularly on the interdependencies between globalization, health, health policy and individual factors that determine people’s health.
 GLOHRA uses the definition proposed by Koplan et al. as a starting point for conceptualizing global health:

 “Global health is an area for study, research, and practice that places a priority on improving health and achieving equity in health for all people worldwide.
 Global health emphasizes transnational health issues, determinants, and solutions; involves many disciplines within and beyond the health sciences and promotes interdisciplinary collaboration; and is a synthesis of population-based prevention with individual-level clinical care."
 (Koplan, J. P., Bond, T. C., Merson, M. H., Reddy, K. S., Rodriguez, M. H., Sewankambo, N. K., & Wasserheit, J. N. (2009).
 Towards a common definition of global health.
 The Lancet, 373(9679), 1993-1995.)